Canadian Critical Minerals (TSXV:CCMI) E10: C$-0.03 (As of Nov. 2025)

 Add all the adjusted EPS together and divide 10 will get our e10.

-Canadian Critical Minerals Inc is a mining company primarily focused on two near-term copper production assets in Canada.
+Canadian Critical Minerals Inc is a mining company focused on two near-term copper production assets in Canada.
 The company's main asset is the 100% owned Bull River Mine project near Cranbrook, British Columbia which has a mineral resource containing copper, gold, and silver.
-The group's 100% owned Thierry Mine project has a mineral resource containing copper, nickel, palladium, platinum, gold, and silver.
+Its 100% owned Thierry Mine project has a mineral resource containing copper, nickel, palladium, platinum, gold, and silver.